Virtual Appointments Overview

 A video explanation of the below appointment options is available here.

 Zoom (Synchronous) Consultation Overview

 - Schedule an appointment for an online research or writing consultation via our appointment scheduler.
 Use the dropdown feature to filter the schedule by appointment type, and then click an open white box to reserve a time slot.

 - Prepare for the appointment.
 Have your course materials, questions, and (if applicable) a draft of your paper ready for the consultant to review during your appointment.

 - Explain the type of feedback you would like to receive.
 The most useful explanations include specific questions.
 For example, “Do I provide sufficient analysis and support for my thesis or main idea?” is more helpful than asking “Does my paper make sense?”
 Likewise, asking, “Do I have any run-on sentences or fragments?” is more effective than stating you “need help with grammar and punctuation.”
 More specific concerns will help your writing consultant provide better individualized feedback.

 - Receive and make best use of feedback.
-After the consultant completes the session, you will receive an email containing responses to your questions, a PDF file of your paper with embedded comments, a feedback form, and a link to a secure, private YouTube video created by the consultant.
+After the consultant completes the session, you will receive an email containing responses to your questions, a PDF file of your paper with embedded comments, a feedback form, and a link to a secure, private Zoom recording created by the consultant.
 As with any Research & Writing Center session, the focus is on learning and making use of writing principles and revision strategies.
 Consequently, the consultant will not provide line-by-line corrections, but will instead give principle-based feedback tailored to your work.
-If you do not receive feedback within two hours of your appointment, please contact us.
+If you do not receive feedback within 24 hours of your appointment, please contact us.